The Wheel of Time: Novels

-Origins of The Wheel of Time by Michael Livingston was released on November 8, 2022.

 Development

 Writing and conception

-The novel proved extremely difficult to write because characters and storylines changed considerably during the writing process.
-The series was originally centered on an older man who discovered relatively late in life that he was the 'chosen one' who had to save the world.
+Jordan started writing The Eye of the World in 1984 and did not finish it until late 1988 or early 1989, with characters and storylines changing considerably during the writing process.
+One early version of the story centered on an older man who discovered relatively late in life that he was the 'chosen one' who had to save the world.
 However, Jordan deliberately decided to move closer to the tone and style of J. R. R. Tolkien's The Fellowship of the Ring and made the characters younger and less experienced.
 Once this decision had been made, writing proceeded much more easily and Jordan completed the second volume, The Great Hunt, at roughly the same time the first book was published.
+According to fantasy author Brandon Sanderson, Jordan originally planned the series as a trilogy.

 Jordan wrote full-time at breakneck speed for the next several years until he completed the seventh volume, A Crown of Swords, at which point he slowed down, delivering a book every two years.
 Fans objected when he took some time off to expand a short story into a prequel novel called New Spring, so he decided to shelve his plans for additional prequels in favor of finishing off the last two volumes in the series.
 He rejected criticisms of the later volumes of the series slowing down in pace in order to concentrate on minor secondary characters at the expense of the main characters from the opening volumes but acknowledged that his structure for the tenth volume, Crossroads of Twilight (where he showed a major scene from the prior book, Winter's Heart, from the perspective of the main characters that were not involved in the scene), had not worked out as he had planned.
 Knife of Dreams, the eleventh volume, had a much more positive reception from critics and fans alike and Jordan announced the twelfth volume, which he had previously announced would have the working title A Memory of Light, would conclude the series.
 According to Forbes, Jordan had intended for it to be the final book "even if it reaches 2,000 pages."